 Editor's Note: This test case is incomplete in following aspects:

-- Message contents are missing.

 - TT analysis is missing.

-- Test Procedure is FFS.

 - Test applicability needs to be updated

-- Cell mapping is missing in Annex E

 6.5.2.2.1 Test purpose

 The purpose of this test is to verify PCell interruptions during carrier-based switching to one carrier not configured for PUCCH/PUSCH transmission from a CC with PUCCH/PUSCH transmission, when a UE needs to transmit aperiodic SRS.